Ultimate Guide to Table Time

 There are so many benefits as children mash, mold, and make things with dough.
 It’s a bonus how imaginations unfold while kids are building fine motor muscles.

-I sometimes provide a tray of tools such as play dough scissors, shape cutters, and letter stampers for the kids to use while they play with the dough.
+I like to provide a tray of tools such as play dough scissors, shape cutters, and play dough mats for the kids to use while they play with the dough.

-A regular part of my Table Time each month is working in our Poetry Journals.
+Another part of Table Time is working in our Poetry Journals.

-After we’ve introduced the song/poem and practiced it several times, we are ready to illustrate in the Poetry Journals.
+After we’ve introduced the poem at Morning Meeting and practiced it numerous times, we are ready to illustrate in our Poetry Journals.

 Don’t forget to use your dry erase boards for Table Time!